jherax/js-utils/README.md

 ```

 ### jQuery.fnMaxLength *(length, position)*
-Limits the maximum length of characters allowed for the matching elements [category:text][category.text].<br>
+Limits the maximum number of characters allowed for the matching elements [category:text][category.text].<br>
-A tooltip will be placed to the right of the element, showing the number of characters typed.<br>
+A tooltip is placed to the right of the element, showing the actual number of characters typed.<br>
 By default the tooltip is positioned by [.position()](#jqueryposition-options) `at: "right bottom"` but this position can be overridden for all tooltips by setting the [`jsu.settings.position`](#jsusettings) property; if you do not want to affect all tooltips, then you can specify the position by providing the ***position*** parameter to the function.<br>
 The appearance of the tooltip is ruled by the [`.vld-tooltip`][jherax.css] class.<br>
 **Returns** `jQuery`

 Parameters
 - **length:** `Number`.
-Maximum number of characters typed.
+Maximum number of characters allowed.
 - **position:** `Object` Sets the properties to position the tooltip:
   - **at:** `String` *default: "right bottom".* Defines which position on the target element to align the positioned element against: "horizontal vertical" alignment.
 Acceptable horizontal values: `"left"`, `"center"`, `"right"` Acceptable vertical values: `"top"`, `"center"`, `"bottom"`<br>Each dimension can also contain offsets, in pixels e.g., `"right+10 top-25"`
   - **my:** `String` *default: "right top+6".* Defines which position on the element being positioned to align with the target element: "horizontal vertical" alignment.
 (See the ***at*** option for full details on values)